jdelasrivas-lab/breastcancersurvsign/README.md

 ## Availability

-All data integrated and analyzed in this work are available at [GitHub](https://github.com/jdelasrivas-lab/breastcancersurvsign).
+All data integrated and analyzed in this work are available at this [GitHub](https://github.com/jdelasrivas-lab/breastcancersurvsign).
 The data matrices used in this article are avilable in the [releases section](https://github.com/jdelasrivas-lab/breastcancersurvsign/releases).
 The tables containing the results from the analysis are in the [results folder](https://github.com/jdelasrivas-lab/breastcancersurvsign/tree/main/results).
 All R scripts with the functions and protocols used for the analysis are part of a library for R that is under development and will be made available as soon as possible.

 ## References